-- · Projected revenues and operating cash flows (including an allocation of the Company's projected financing payments to its reporting units consistent with how the GLPI financing obligation is allocated); - · Theoretical construction costs and duration; - · Pre-opening expenses; and - · Discounting that reflects the level of risk associated with receiving future cash flows attributable to the license.
+- Projected revenues and operating cash flows (including an allocation of the Company's projected financing payments to its reporting units consistent with how the GLPI financing obligation is allocated); - · Theoretical construction costs and duration; - Pre-opening expenses; and - · Discounting that reflects the level of risk associated with receiving future cash flows attributable to the license.

 The evaluation of goodwill and indefinite-life intangible assets requires the use of estimates about future operating results of each reporting unit to determine the estimated fair value of the reporting unit and the indefinite-lived intangible assets.
 The Company must make various assumptions and estimates in performing its impairment testing.
-The implied fair value includes estimates of future cash flows (including an allocation of the Company's projected financing obligation to its reporting units) that are based on reasonable and supportable assumptions which represent the Company's best estimates of the cash flows expected to result from the use of the assets including their eventual disposition.
-Changes in estimates, increases in the Company's cost of capital, reductions in transaction multiples, changes in operating and capital expenditure assumptions or application of alternative assumptions and definitions could produce significantly different results.
+The implied fair value includes estimates of future cash flows (including an allocation of the Company's projected financing obligation to its reporting units) that are based on reasonable and supportable assumptions which represent the Company's best estimates, increases in the Company's cost of capital, reductions in transaction multiples, changes in operating and capital expenditure assumptions or application of alternative assumptions and definitions could produce significantly different results.
 Future cash flow estimates are, by their nature, subjective and actual results may differ materially from the Company's estimates.
 If the Company's ongoing estimates of future cash flows are not met, the Company may have to record additional impairment charges in future accounting periods.
 The Company's estimates of cash flows are based on the current regulatory and economic climates, recent operating information and budgets of the various properties where it conducts operations.
 These estimates could be negatively impacted by changes in federal, state or local regulations, economic downturns, or other events affecting the Company's properties.